Our Committee

 Having not had much exposure to drama and music in school, I had developed a keen interest in watching shows that feature singing and dancing, and was automatically drawn to the Hong Kong Singers and its musical productions.

-“South Pacific” and “Annie Get Your Gun” were among my favourites.
-But it was through joining the Christmas carol choir that I became more closely involved, by singing as a choir member, and later by helping with production, liaising with venue owners, choir members, and music director.
-We would kickstart the season with the Hong Kong Community Carols in Lok Hing Lane amphitheatre, Lan Kwai Fong, a free family event with volunteer musicians coming together to sing Christmas carols, followed by performances at hospitals, retirement homes, churches, and clubs.
-The excitement begins with the first rehearsal in October, building through the camaraderie throughout the season, and cumulating in the cheer we bring to the audience’s faces and hearts through the performances.
-All of this makes us want to come back the following year.
+South Pacific and Annie Get Your Gun were among my favourites.
+But it was through joining the Christmas choir that I became more closely involved, singing as a choir member and later by helping with production, liaising with venue owners, choir members, and our music director.
+We would kickstart the season with the Hong Kong Community Carols in the Lan Kwai Fong amphitheatre, followed by performances at hospitals, retirement homes, churches, and clubs.
+The excitement begins with the first rehearsals in October, building through the camaraderie throughout the season, and culminating in the cheer we bring to audience faces through the performances.
+All of this makes us want to return year after year.

 Honorary Life Members